 -o BatchMode=yes \

-root@10.77.0.<N> -- <escaped cmd>
+<template-user>@10.77.0.<N> -- <escaped cmd>

-The pool image bakes the public half of the key into
+The pool image bakes the public half of the key into the guest’s SSH

-/root/.ssh/authorized_keys and sets PerSourcePenalties no in
+trust path and sets PerSourcePenalties no in sshd_config — without

-sshd_config — without that second edit OpenSSH 9.8’s
+that second edit OpenSSH 9.8’s per-source-ip lockout trips on the

-per-source-ip lockout trips on the probe loop the smoke rig hammers
+probe loop the smoke rig hammers during warm.
+The login user now comes

-during warm.
+hardcoded to root.
 Commands are single-quote-escaped before being

-concatenated; the pool template’s /bin/sh handles the rest.
+concatenated; the guest shell handles the rest.

 Cost: one SSH connect per /exec, somewhere between 20 and 60 ms